elieeshoa/Genetic-Algorithms-Walking-Agent/README.md

     - running `main` produces a `trajectory.json` file that the visualization tries to replicate
     - approximate error between the original simulation and the visualization is given in the command-line
     - [TODO] error can be improved, but it would take a bit of work

+This is a joint project by Elie Eshoa, Ricky Williams, May Soshi, and Omar Abdel Haq.

 ## how to run `hellobox2d` demo (w/ Docker)